mahbubmaruf178/one-index/README.md

 1. Fork this repository to your GitHub account.
 2. Edit index.config.ts file.
 3. Replace the refresh token.You Will get refresh token from [here](https://alist.nn.ci/tool/onedrive/request.html).
+4. Go to [Cloudflare Workers](https://workers.cloudflare.com/) and create a new project.
+5. Now Deploy your project from your GitHub repository.

 ## Features